AzureIoTGBB/AzureIoTHandsOnLabs/Module2c/readme.md

 8. Save the file.
 If you are using nano as the editor, hit CTRL-O, <enter>
 9. Close the file (CTRL-X in nano)
-10. Execute the script   (‘python lab2.py’ from the command prompt)
+10. Execute the script   (‘python lab2c.py’ from the command prompt)
 11. You should see the DeviceInfo string echo’ed to the screen and sent to the IoTHub, the default "reported properties" sent, and then every 5 seconds, you should see the temperature and humidity (in a JSON string) sent to the IoTHub.
-The LED should also briefly flash to indicate we are sending data
+The LED should also briefly flash to indicate we are sending data (which will be simulated on the console)
 12. Congratulations, you’ve connected a physical IoT device to the Azure IoT RM-PCS.
 Next we can look at the telemetry, as well as test manually sending a command to the device from the portal, which we will do in the next step

 #### Step 4 -  Posting Telemetry data to Azure